BartMassey/borda-count/README.md

 * `tab-transpose.hs`: Transposes the votes file to get each score rank together, then plays games with `replicate` to get everything counted.
 Fails on large inputs.
 Runs very slowly in any case.
 Uggh.
+Slowdown 1187x.

+* `tab.py`: Python version for comparison.
+Slowdown 48x.

 * `tab-iterate.hs`: Scores all the votes, then totals up the score of each candidate in turn.
-Slowdown 51x.
+Slowdown 35x.

 * `tab-fast.hs`: Accumulates votes into a candidate vote totals list on the fly.
-Slowdown 33x.
+Slowdown 25x.

 * `tab-map.hs`: Uses an accumulating map constructor to total up all the votes on the fly.
-Slowdown 22x.
+Slowdown 18x.

-* `tab-faster.hs`: Accumulates votes into a candidate vote totals IOUArray on the fly.
-Slowdown 13x.

 * `tab-text.hs`: Use `Data.Text.Lazy` instead of `String`
   for some internal operations.
 Also, rewrites the structure a bit.
+Slowdown 12x.

+* `tab-fastmap.hs`: A pure variant of `tab-bs` that uses a map from vote patterns to score lists to score.
 Slowdown 13x.

-* `tab-fastmap.hs`: A pure variant of `tab-bs` that uses a map from vote patterns to score lists to score.
-Slowdown 16x.

 * `tab-lines.hs`: Reads and processes votes a line at a time.
 Uses `Data.ByteString.Char8` for reading as it seems to be substantially faster (?).
-Slowdown 11x.
+Slowdown 10x.

-* `tab-vector.hs`: Uses `Data.ByteString.Lazy.Char8` for
-  reading as `tab-bs` does, but uses `Data.Vector.Unboxed` for storage (thus getting rid of `Data.Array.IO` for cleanliness).
-Slowdown 6x.
+* `tab-faster.hs`: Accumulates votes into a candidate vote totals IOUArray on the fly.
+Slowdown 9x.

 * `tab-bs.hs`: Use `Data.ByteString.Lazy.Char8` instead of
   `String` for some internal operations.
-About three times as fast as `tab-text`.
+About twice as fast as `tab-text`.
 Slowdown 5x.

+* `tab-vector.hs`: Uses `Data.ByteString.Lazy.Char8` for
+  reading as `tab-bs` does, but uses `Data.Vector.Unboxed` for storage (thus getting rid of `Data.Array.IO` for cleanliness).
+Slowdown 5x.

 * `tab-mvector.hs`: As `tab-vector`, but uses
   `Data.Vector.Mutable.Unboxed` for storage.
 Slowdown 5x.

-* `tab.py`: Python version for comparison.
-Slowdown 57x.

 * `tab.c`: C version for comparison.